challacade/challachat/README.md

-# ChallaChat (TypeScript)
+# ChallaChat

-Local-first YouTube Live Chat capture + overlay server.
-Drop the overlay into OBS and stream in seconds.
-No cloud, no accounts. ⚡🔒
+Capture and display any livestream chat in a custom overlay.
+You can add this to your streaming software (OBS, Streamlabs) using a Browser source.

 - Ultra‑low latency local SSE stream to your overlay
 - Secure & private: all processing runs on your machine